… a thing succeeds when it is itself.

 We may know the reasons that marriages end, though we only learn them some years later.
 We may know the observable symptoms – sex life being one – yet never know the underlying problems.

-We may stay and do the best we can, or one of the parties walks away.
+We may stay and do the best we can, or one of the parties may walk away.
 Either way, the “thing itself” – the marriage – is certainly no victory.

 If this becomes the starter marriage, perhaps the experience prepares us for a second try.
-But if the thing itself results in emotional isolation, we never learn from its potential lessons.
+But if the thing itself results in emotional isolation, the building of walls we never quite take down, then we cannot learn from its potential lessons.

 There are times when marriage is a sham, a facsimile, a warren of unfurnished rooms that once held promise and subsequently sit empty.
 These spaces mock us or turn us cold.
 We sense the missed mark in our capacity to construct or to refurbish.
 We find we’re unable to honor vows.